St. Honoré cake

-This classic French dessert is a circle of puff pastry at its base with a ring of pâte à choux piped on the outer edge.
-Small baked profiteroles are dipped in caramelized sugar and attached side by side on top of the circle of the pâte à choux.
+This classic French dessert is a circle of shortcrust pastry at its base with a ring of pâte à choux piped on the outer edge.
+Baked choux puffs are dipped in caramelized sugar and attached side by side on top of the circle of the pâte à choux.
+Traditionally granulated sugar was sprinkled directly on the pastry and finished by holding a red hot iron close to the surface, but modern versions may use chocolate-dipped profiterole or dip the puffs in caramel stabilized with corn syrup or glucose syrup.
 This base is traditionally filled with crème chiboust and finished with whipped cream using a special St. Honoré piping tip.